GM workers in Mexico defeat union in first test of U.S. trade deal - Up News Info

 GM workers and labor activists hailed the outcome, saying it could inspire workers at other plants in the auto industry and beyond to follow suit by ousting unions that have long held power.

-“The other victory will be building an independent union, an organization that looks out for their interests and watches over their rights,” Gomez added.
-(Reporting by Daina Beth Solomon in Mexico City; Additional reporting by David Sehpardson; Editing by Dave Graham, Matthew Lewis and Diane Craft)
+“The other victory will be building an independent union, an organization that looks out for their interests and watches over their rights,” Gomez said.
+(Reporting by Daina Beth Solomon in Mexico City; Additional reporting by David Sehpardson and Sharay Angulo; Editing by Dave Graham, Matthew Lewis and Diane Craft)

 Advertisement